NicoGrassetto/azure-developer-associate/trainings/implement-azure-app-service-web-apps/deployment/notes.md

 Before you stream logs in real time, enable the log type that you want.
 Any information written to files ending in .txt, .log, or .htm that are stored in the `/LogFiles` directory (`d:/home/logfiles`) is streamed by App Service.

- Note

-Some types of logging buffer write to the log file, which can result in out of order events in the stream.
+> **Note**: Some types of logging buffer write to the log file, which can result in out of order events in the stream.
 For example, an application log entry that occurs when a user visits a page may be displayed in the stream before the corresponding HTTP log entry for the page request.

 - Azure portal - To stream logs in the Azure portal, navigate to your app and select **Log stream**.

 - Azure CLI - To stream logs live in Cloud Shell, use the following command:

-    BashCopy

-    ```
+    ```bash
     az webapp log tail --name appname --resource-group myResourceGroup
     ```